 Time Warner Cable Music Pavilion at Walnut Creek: Raleigh, North Carolina

 With 7,000 covered seats and a sloped general admission lawn that seats thousands more, the Time Warner Cable Music Pavilion at Walnut Creek is the latest in a long line of corporate amphitheaters, built in the past 20 years.
 What separates this theater from the rest is its location slightly southeast of Raleigh, North Carolina.
 The picturesque small-town setting immediately relaxes concertgoers and you won’t fight traffic nor pushy ticket resellers to get to the venue.
 But be warned: parking at the venue is steep.

 The Pavilion showcases day-long concerts by small acts and features the same VIP amenities available at other open-air theaters.
 It attracts a variety of big-time touring acts as well.
-Upcoming shows include Florida Georgia Line, Kool & The Gang, Gwen Stefani, Snoop Dog and Counting Crows.
+Upcoming shows include Florida Georgia Line, Nelly TLC & Florida, ZZ Top.
 See full schedule.